 Notice here the song is telling children two horrible things: The first one is that the reason they ought to be nice, refrain from pouting, refrain from crying, and be good rather than bad, is why?
 Because Santa is coming to town.
 And what does Santa do when he comes to town?
 He hands out gifts.
 Although, they are actually no longer gifts, they are actually functioning as rewards’; they are payments.
 That’s moralism.
 It’s not Christian.

 However, there is something much more damaging in this song.
 And the American Atheist Association is taking advantage of it through this new billboard:

-Without God, there is no “goodness”.
-There is only subjective preference.
-But the claim “be good for goodness sake” is an objective statement imposed on all people and it assumes one common standard of goodness.
-This billboard and that Christmas song are stealing from the Christian worldview.
-It’s borrowed capitol.
+Without God, there is no “goodness,” there is only subjective preference.
+But the claim “be good for goodness’ sake” is an objective statement imposed on all people, and it assumes a common standard of goodness.
+This billboard, and that Christmas song, are both stealing from the Christian worldview; it’s borrowed capitol.
 They have stolen from our lumberyard to build their house.